 Together with numerous friends and supporters, social worker Remmie and her friend Barbara, who worked as a nurse, founded the Purpose Uganda BabiesHome in March 2009.
 For Remmie it was a dream come true, although at an earlier time than she had planned.
 She had seen so many abandoned and neglected children in her life and wanted to help.
 Remmie was planning to eventually open her own orphanage.
 The unexpected request of a woman suffering from aids, who asked Remmie to take care of her baby, marked the beginning of the BabiesHome-Project.
 In cooperation with Barbara, she opened her house and heart for abandoned and orphaned children.

 Since the rather modest beginnings of Purpose Uganda BabiesHome a lot of things have changed, both in the home itself and in the lives of its founders.
-Barbara became a mother and left the BabiesHome for personal reasons and Remmie herself also has a wonderful daughter.
+Barbara became a mother and left the BabiesHome for personal reasons and Remmie herself also has two wonderful daughters.
 Remmie is still the director of the BabiesHome, but got herself some help by hiring a home manager, who is managing the day-to-day activities.

 The main intention of Purpose Uganda BabiesHome is to provide abandoned and orphaned children with a (temporary) home.
 Most of the children living at the BabiesHome were in bad health due to their neglectful family situations.
 The first priority is to improve their health status and ensure their future well-being by giving them the love and affection they had usually been deprived of before.
 Once the basic needs of the children are secured, they are able to enter pre-school or, in case of the older children, attend primary school.